Cost and Coverage

 Payment Plans

-Genomind has partnered with Affirm, which allows you to split out-of-pocket costs into more-affordable payments.
-Affirm does require a soft credit check.
+Genomind has partnered with Affirm, allowing you to split out-of-pocket costs into more affordable payments.
+Please note that Affirm requires a soft credit check.

 What is the process for payment?